 Event Website Builders: Customization vs. Complexity

-While there is a wide array of website builders out there, Wix and Squarespace have emerged as the two most widely recognized names for those looking to build a website.
+While there is a wide array of website builders out there, Wix and Squarespace have emerged as the two most widely recognized names for those looking for a user friendly way to build an event website.
+Those that are more tech savvy, it might be worth it to try out WordPress for your event registration needs.
 For people looking for an event website builder specifically, these two offer a very nice array of options and are among the most user-friendly for those with non-technical backgrounds.
 Not only are they both intuitive for anyone without a web design background, but they both offer a variety of tiered pricing plans that can fit almost any budget.
 This means that no matter how big or small an event may be, users can find a monthly pricing plan that will give them a selection of useful website design and hosting features without breaking the bank.

 With that said, if professional design and graphics are more important than customization, Squarespace is a great option as well.
 The fact that all of the templates have been painstakingly designed, integrate useful features, and don’t require much customization might be a blessing for event planners not wishing to spend too much additional time on their event website.
 Squarespace also offers a significantly better interface for featuring products digitally and conducting eCommerce sales professionally – for anyone planning to sell products as part of an event, this might be the better choice for showcasing goods or services for attendees.